OpenTranslationBible/open-bible/en-GB/18.Job/md/job-01.md

 ## Job 1:14

-a messenger came to Job and said, “The oxen were ploughing and the donkeys were grazing nearby,
+a messenger arrived and reported to Job, “The oxen were ploughing and the donkeys were grazing nearby,

 ## Job 1:15